Varsilias/Varsilias/README.md

 - **Architectural Design:** Designing system architectures that are both resilient and easy to maintain is a pursuit I find both challenging and rewarding.
 - **Database Management:** Ensuring data integrity, Implementing locks, optimizing queries, and designing schemas are tasks I enjoy.
 - **AI Technology:** Fascinated by Artificial Intelligence and its potential to revolutionize various sectors.
-- **Continous Learning:** When I encounter any problem I cannot solve initially, I categorize such under **"Skill Issue (Knowledge Gap for my Non-Nigerian Friends)."** The beauty of Skill Issue is that it can be addressed and most times very quickly and this is the part I enjoy the most.
+- **Continous Learning:** When I encounter any problem I cannot solve initially, I categorize such under **"Skill Issue (Knowledge Gap for my Non-Nigerian Friends)."** The beauty of Skill Issue is that it can be addressed very quickly; this is the part I enjoy most.

 ## 💼 Core Skills
 - **Languages:** TypeScript, JavaScript, PHP, Golang